What’s the cost of living in Lima, Peru?

 The crazy trek up the sand dunes in these buggy’s racing to the top!

-Cusco (a short 1 hour flight from Lima, or a longer bus ride) – There’s Machu Picchu of course, as well as the Rainbow Mountains and the Sacred Valley of the Incas, some of the coolest places to see in Peru.
+Cusco (a short 1 hour flight from Lima, or a longer bus ride) – There’s Machu Picchu of course, as well as the Rainbow Mountains and the Sacred Valley of the Incas, some of the coolest places to see in all of Latin America.
 This trip takes a bit more planning, and abit more $$, but totally worth it once you see the views from the top.
-Reserve your ticket to Machu Picchu in advance (limited access per day), but don’t worry about paying for a tour guide prior to arriving, they have a bunch available at the entrance (and for a bit cheaper than online).
+Reserve your ticket to Machu Picchu in advance (limited access per day), but don’t worry about paying for a tour guide prior to arriving, they have a bunch available at the entrance (and for a bit cheaper than the average price online).

 Sacred Valley of the Incas